 Yerdle’s co-founder and business coach Karl Tashian believes that most startups are not ruined by funding problems, staffing errors, or poor product vision.
 In order to prevent the death of the company, he suggests, first of all, to understand yourself and be passionate about what you do.

 No doubt, a startup is a risky business.
-Once everyone said that people cannot fly.
-But the Wright brothers believed in their dream and took the risk of flying on the first plane.
+Startup challenges might be hard to solve.
+Though, once everyone said that people cannot fly.
+The Wright brothers believed in their dream and took the risk of flying on the first plane.
 Apple, Virgin Atlantic, and Microsoft were also risky ideas at the time.
 But that’s the point!
 The entrepreneurial spirit is based on risk.
 And the one who overcomes the fear – thrives.